box/box-content-preview/README.md

 `preview.getCurrentCollection()` returns the current collection if any.

+`preview.navigateLeft()` shows previous file in the collection.

+`preview.navigateRight()` shows next file in the collection.

+`preview.navigateToIndex(index)` shows the specified index in the current collection.

 `preview.getCurrentFile()` returns the current file being previewed if any.
 The file object structure is the same as returned by the [Box API](https://developer.box.com/reference#files).

 `preview.getCurrentViewer()` returns the current viewer instance.
 May be undefined if the viewer isn't ready yet and waiting on conversion to happen.